Homemade Chilli Oil Recipe

 Note 1 – Use the palm of your hand to gently flatten/crack the cardamom pods to stop them from sputtering during cooking.

 Note 2 – I used olive oil because I don’t mind the taste of it in my Asian dishes.
-If preferred, you can use neutral-flavoured oil such as peanut, canola, or vegetable oil.
+If preferred, you can use neutral-flavoured oil, such as peanut, canola (rapeseed) or vegetable oil.

-Note 3 – I use half a cup of chilli flakes because I like thicker chilli oil.
-Start with 1/4 cup and add more if needed at the end until you reach your desired consistency.
+Note 3 – I use 1/2 cup (30 g) of chilli flakes because I like thicker chilli oil.
+You could start with 1/4 cup (15 g) and add more if needed at the end until you reach your desired consistency.

 MAKE AHEAD